 (Co-Chair) Fr.
 Bryan Lowe, had a circuitous path to his vocation.
 He went to the University of Colorado and received a degree in Chemistry.
 He then went on to serve for four years in the United States Navy as a supply officer on a nuclear submarine.
 After his time with the Navy, he worked as a Chemist for ten years, which is what brought him to Alabama.
 He worked for a colleague in Birmingham and it was during this time that he felt the call to the priesthood.
 Fr.
 Lowe entered the seminary in 1996 and was ordained in 2001.
 Fr.
 Lowe was named the Pastor of St. John the Baptist Catholic Church in July 2017.
 His appointment to the JPII Board of Trustees was approved by Bishop Robert J. Baker on September 26, 2017.
 Fr.
 Lowe’s focus on the Board at JPII is going to be ensuring the goals for JPII align with the goals for the diocese; collaborating with the Principal to make the school the best it can be.

-(Co-Chair) Ms. Irma L. Tuder, is the mother of a St. John Paul II Catholic High School student and a graduate of the Class of 2011.
+(Co-Chair) Ms. Irma L. Tuder, is the mother of two St. John Paul II Catholic High School graduates of the Classes of 2011 and 2018.
 She and her husband, Jack, have been long-time active supporters of JPII.
 They are members of St. John the Baptist Catholic Church in Madison.
-Ms. Tuder is a business consultant to small technical companies in the areas of strategic, planning, financial management and operations.
+Ms. Tuder is a business consultant to small technology companies in the areas of strategic, planning, financial management, and operations.
 She founded Analytical Services, Inc. (ASI) in 1992 and successfully led the acquisition of ASI by Arctic Scope Regional Corporation Federal Housing Company in 2007.
-Ms. Tuder has over 25 years experience in accounting, finance, business management and strategic planning and execution.
+Ms. Tuder has over 25 years of experience in accounting, finance, business management and strategic planning and execution.
 She has been actively involved in community service has acted as the past-chair for the Huntsville/Madison County Chamber of Commerce and the Alabama Science and Exhibit Commission, a member of the University of Notre Dame Mendoza College Business Advisory Council, UAH Foundation Board, HudsonAlpha Institute for Biotechnology Board and ServisFirst Bank Board.
 Ms. Tuder received a BBA in accountancy from the University of Notre Dame and an MBA from Troy State University in Montgomery.

 Ms. Debbie Beaupre has been a Huntsville City Schools principal, the Director of Education at the EarlyWorks Museum Complex, the Executive Director of The Schools Foundation, and is a founding partner in Organizational Concepts.
 She brings to the board her significant expertise as an educational consultant focusing on curriculum and program development, implementation of professional development for school leaders, and community engagement initiatives.